 The NextFlex Workforce and Education programs portfolio focuses on three key developmental stages: middle and high school, college and university, and career professional development.

-We have several flagship product areas for each stage to include FlexFactor, Learn & Earn, and FLEX PRO.
+We have several flagship product areas for each stage to include FlexFactor, Flex2Future, and FlexPro.
 We also provide general consulting services to our partners across the labor market spectrum.